NicoleJackson89/pp1-dream-wedding/README.md

 - Logo and Navigation Bar

-  - Both the Logo and Nav Bar were styled inline for a easy flow to the page.
+  - Both the Logo and Nav Bar were styled inline for an easy flow to the page.

 ![Full nav bar](./assets/readme/full-nav.png)

 - Logo

   - The logo is fully responsive.
-No matter which page your are on in the website, by clikcing on the logo you will be redirected back to the Home page.
+No matter which page you are on in the website, by clicking on the logo you will be redirected back to the Home page.
-  - Animation was added to the logo with a zoom-in effect as an eye catching experience for users.
+  - Animation was added to the logo with a zoom effect as an eye catching experience for users.

 ![Logo](./assets/readme/logo.png)

 - Navigation Bar

   - The nav bar is featured on all three pages of the website with links to the Home, Gallery and Contact Us pages.
   - Users will easily navigate to these pages using any device without having to make use of the back button on the browser.
-  - The links on the nav bar have been styled with underline and higher opacity, this will allow users to know which page they are currently in.
+  - The links on the nav bar have been styled with underline and higher opacity on hover, the underline will allow users to know which page they are currently in.

 ![Nav bar](./assets/readme/nav-bar.png)

 - Landing page image

-  - The landing page image is of a wedding reception table decorated by Wedding Planners, show casing to the user some of the beautiful work we do.
+  - The landing page image is of a wedding reception table decorated by Wedding Planners, showcasing to the user some of the beautiful work we do.
-  - An intoduction of how we can create a users dream wedding if they make use of our services is also included in the bottom corner of this image.
+  - An introduction of how we can create a user's dream wedding if they make use of our services is also included in the bottom corner of this image.

 ![Landing page image](./assets/readme/landing-page-img.png)

 - What we offer Section

   - In this section the user can read about what we offer as a service provider.
-The user will see that our goal is to understand thier vision, preferences and budget for thier wedding and that we work around them.
+The user will see that our goal is to understand their vision, preferences and budget for their wedding and that we work around them.
-  - Two images have been used on either side of the content for a softer more appealing view.
+  - Two images have been used on either side of the content for a softer, more appealing look.
   - On smaller screen sizes the images will display below each content box for ease of reading.
   - This short but descriptive section should leave the user feeling encouraged to contact us